 According to G2, “68% of recruiting professionals say that the best way to improve recruiting performance over the next five years is by investing in new recruiting technology.”

-So, how does recruiting technology help staffing firms improve their recruiting processes?
+So, how does recruiting technology help staffing professionals to improve their recruiting processes and in turn, their business performance?
 Here is the long and the short of it…

-Staffing and recruiting firms need to be able to source, engage, and nurture candidates throughout the entire recruitment process, at scale.
+Recruiting and staffing companies need to be able to source, engage, and nurture candidates throughout the entire recruitment process, at scale.
+Whether the candidate experience is virtual recruiting or in person, a business needs to keep its candidates actively involved.
 This can be a lot of work, especially when you are dealing with several dozen (or hundred) candidates.

 Additionally, everything these days is faster.
 That means making placements more quickly (aka lower time-to-fill).